byuflowlab/FLOWUnsteady/docs/src/reference/FLOWVLM.md

 ## Wing Definition
 A `FLOWVLM.Wing` object is simply a data structure that encapsulates a collection of horseshoes vortices (or a vortex lattice).
 A horseshoe vortex is made out of one bound vortex located at the quarter-chord position, two trailing bound vortices going back to the trailing edge, and two semi-infinite vortices extending from the trailing edge out in the direction of the freestream, as shown below.

 ![](../assets/referencefigs/horseshoe00.png){: style="width:400px"}

 A control point is associated to every horseshoe, which is located at the three-quarter chord position.
 At this point, the no-flow-through boundary condition is imposed, canceling the component of the freestream that is normal to the surface.

-!!! note "Unsteady wake"
-    In the unsteady solver of FLOWUnsteady, semi-infinite trailing vortices of the horseshoes are replaced by vortex particles that are shed off the trailing edge at every time step.
+!!! note In the unsteady solver of FLOWUnsteady, semi-infinite trailing vortices of the horseshoes are replaced by vortex particles that are shed off the trailing edge at every time step.

 There are three ways of defining a VLM wing.
 The first one is to manually add chord stations along the wing and discretize the sections in between into horseshoes.
 This approach is tedious and is rarely used.